amirh/dart_lsc/packages/dart_lsc/README.md

-# Dart LSC
+# Dart LSC (Large Scale Change) Tool

 A tool for shepherding changes through the Dart ecosystem.

 ## Usage

 Each LSC starts with a piece of code that can modify a given package.
 This piece of code is the `Migration`.
-A `Migration` has a fairly simple interface, with just 2 core methods, one method determines if a package need to be changed.
-And applies the change to a given package.
+A `Migration` has a fairly simple interface, with just 2 core methods, one method determines if a package needs to be changed, and the other applies the change to a single package.

 ```dart
 abstract class Migration {